 4. Additional customizations, if any

 Every business is unique and so is its nature.
-Implementation of ERP requires a massive amount of organizational change that can fit into the company’s silhouette.
-If the ERP system does not mirror your business processes in an appropriate manner, it is better to include a customized functionality.
+Implementation of ERP requires a great deal of organizational change to fit into the company’s silhouette.
+If the ERP system does not properly mirror all of your business processes, you’ll need to add some customized functionality.

-According to a report, only 23% of the companies implement vanilla ERP with just a mere or say no customization done.
+According to a report, only 23% of companies implement ERP with just a little or no customization done.

 5. Infrastructure cost

-Depending on the deployment option you choose, the infrastructure cost is anticipated.
-Say if you chose an on-premise implementation, it will include the server costs, backup, storage and the cost of IT systems.
-On the contrary, if you select on-cloud ERP implementation, their overall cost will be low as everything will be stored on the cloud, less IT employees are required and physical server cost will be eliminated.
+The deployment option you choose determines the infrastructure cost.
+If you chose an on-premise implementation, it will include server costs, backup, storage, and the cost of IT systems.
+If you select cloud ERP implementation, the overall cost is lower as everything is stored on the cloud, fewer IT employees are required, and physical server costs will be eliminated.

-On an average, the renewal cost of ERP is 10% to 15% of the total software cost.
+Recurrent costs also add more to the overall ERP cost.
+Recurrent costs vary from vendor to vendor.
+Some ERP vendors lower the initial cost but increase the renewal cost.
+On average, the renewal cost of ERP is 10% to 15% of the total software cost.
 Also, an additional fee may be charged for upgrades or other IT costs.

 Enterprise Resource Planning has become an integral part of an organization, whether big or small.
-If you are someone who is willing to invest in ERP for the first time or may be looking for a new software for your business, then OptiProERP with SAP Business One is a great option.
+If you are someone who is willing to invest in ERP for the first time or may be looking for new software for your business, consider OptiProERP with SAP Business.

-With a team of well-versed and experienced SAP developers, we have come up with state-of-the-art manufacturing ERP modules that will drastically change the way your business works.
-To know more about the ERP cost and implementation methods, please visit us at https://www.optiproerp.com/in/
+With a team of well-versed and experienced SAP developers, we have come up with a state-of-the-art manufacturing ERP that will drastically improve the way your business works.
+To learn more, please visit us at https://www.optiproerp.com/